Frequently Asked Questions

 How do I know what coupler I need?

-Models with factory knuckle couplers are easily converted by using our #148 or "scale" head #158 Whisker® Couplers.
-If your model does not have factory knuckle couplers please visit our Coupler Conversions page for our complete list of conversions.
+HO-scale models with factory knuckle couplers are easily converted by using our #148 or "scale" head #158 Whisker® Couplers.

 What do you base your coupler conversion recommendations on?